twilio/voice-quickstart-android/README.md

 ## Examples

-In addition to the quickstart, we have added a common use case that show you how to create and customize your application:
+In addition to the quickstart, we've added an example of a common use case to show you how to use Android Connection Service:

-- [Custom Connection Service](exampleconnectionservice) - Demonstrates how a custom `ConnectionService ` can be implemented and used with Android Voice SDK.
+- [Voice Connection Service](exampleconnectionservice) - Demonstrates how to use [Android Connection Service](https://developer.android.com/reference/android/telecom/ConnectionService.html) with the Android Voice SDK

 ## Emulator Support